4G technology allows us download content at superfast speeds and has transformed our handsets into complete entertainment hubs.

 4G vs 3G speeds

-In practice, right now the fastest 4G speeds available in the UK is 60Mbps, which you can get if you're on EE and in a location where it has upgraded its network.
+In practice, right now the fastest 4G connection speed widely available the UK is 60Mbps, which you can get if you're on EE and in a location where it has upgraded its network.

 Buying a 4G smartphone